JanHerca/urantiapedia/output/wikijs/en/article/Jan_Herca/Recreations_of_the_Jerusalem_of_Jesus.md

 <figcaption>Fig. 38 — <em>The Court of the Gentiles and the Antonia fortress, seen from the southeast.</em></figcaption>
 </figure>

 In Fig. 38 one can see the atrium and the Portico of the Gentiles, next to the Antonia fortress.
 It was in this space and in the Portico of the Gentiles that the merchants of sacrificial goods (animals and fruits) probably set up their stalls, which were introduced through the northern gate of the temple, precisely called the “Sheep Gate.”
-It was here that the famous expulsion of these sellers by Jesus and his disciples took place ([UB 173:1.1-11](/en/The_Urantia_Book/173#p1_1)).
+It was here that the famous expulsion of these sellers by Jesus and his disciples took place (<a id="a299_436"></a>[UB 173:1.1-11](/en/The_Urantia_Book/173#p1_1)).

 <figure id="Figure_39" class="image urantiapedia image-style-align-center">
 <img src="/image/article/Jan_Herca/Recreations_of_the_Jerusalem_of_Jesus/38-fortaleza-antonia.jpg">